-- One statement detailing both your career goals and your area of research interest
+- A statement detailing both your career goals and your area of research interest

 - Three letters of recommendation from academic faculty or advisors

-- Uploaded copy of your undergraduate transcript (official hard copy sent by mail)
+- Uploaded copy of your official or unofficial undergraduate transcript (if accepted, official hard copy is required)

-- Create an account following the link above, taking you to a common application portal for graduate programs at BGS
+- Create an account following the link, taking you to a common application portal for graduate programs at Biomedical Graduate Studies

-Personal statement: In 1-2 pages, describe your academic interests and career goals.
+In a 1 page document (8.5”x11”) with a minimum of 0.5’ margins and at least 11 pt font, describe your academic interests and career goals.
 If you have had any research experiences, please describe them.
 State your specific scientific interests and any particular research areas or techniques you'd like to explore.
 Please upload your statement with your application.

 All PREP applicants are required to upload up-to-date unofficial transcripts from all institutions attended.
 Transcripts from completed programs should show proof of degree conferral.
 A final, official transcript showing conferral of degree will be required of all accepted students prior to matriculation.